StockSharp/AlgoTrading/Designer/Gallery/Schemas/Linear_Regression_Channel/README.md

 - LinearReg gives the value of the fitted line on the current bar, LinearRegSlope gives its direction, and StandardError measures how far the closes usually scatter around it.
 - The two bands are the line plus and minus the deviation multiplier times the standard error, so the channel widens and narrows with the market on its own.
 - The slope acts as a filter: a dip is only bought inside a rising channel, a spike is only sold inside a falling one.
-- The regression line is the profit target; there is no stop-loss or take-profit, exactly as in the source strategy.
+- The regression line is the profit target; there is no stop-loss or take-profit.

 ## Entry and Exit Rules